 Writing Raw SQL queries

-Even if everyone in your team is careful, sooner or later, someone will inadvertently pass unsanitized user input to a query, inviting various SQL injection attacks.
-Use a SQL query builder like knex instead.
-SQL query builders allow you to programmatically create queries and automatically sanitize all inputs by using prepared statements, but they do still allow running raw SQL queries for those rare occasions that you need them.
+Even if everyone on your team is careful, sooner or later, someone will inadvertently pass unsanitized user input to a query, inviting various SQL injection attacks.
+Use an SQL query builder like Knex instead.
+SQL query builders allow you to programmatically create queries and automatically sanitize all inputs using prepared statements, but they do still allow running raw SQL queries for those rare occasions that you need them.

 Not Using Prepared Statements